andreamoleri/DataArchitecture/README.md

 ```

 Where:
-- **SELECT clause:** Specifies the columns to be returned.
+- **SELECT Clause:** specifies the columns to be returned.
-- **FROM clause:** Specifies the table from which to retrieve the data.
+- **FROM Clause:** specifies the table from which to retrieve the data.
-- **WHERE clause:** Defines the conditions for filtering the data.
+- **WHERE Clause:** defines the conditions for filtering the data.
 The logic of using this clause has some particularities:
-  - **Partition key:** Every query using a WHERE clause must include at least the partition key to ensure optimal performance.
+  - **Partition Key:** every query using a WHERE clause must include at least the partition key to ensure optimal performance.
 This allows Cassandra to quickly locate the node that holds the data using hash functions and hash tables.
-  - **Clustering keys:** In addition to the partition key, clustering keys can also be used to allow Cassandra to retrieve data more quickly.
+  - **Clustering Keys:** in addition to the partition key, clustering keys can also be used to allow Cassandra to retrieve data more quickly.
-  - **Secondary indexes:** If you need to narrow the scope of a query based on a field that is not part of the primary key, you can create secondary indexes to allow WHERE clause queries on those columns.
+  - **Secondary Indexes:** if you need to narrow the scope of a query based on a field that is not part of the primary key, you can create secondary indexes to allow WHERE clause queries on those columns.
 However, using secondary indexes can negatively impact performance, so they should be used with caution.
-- **LIMIT clause:** Limits the number of rows returned.
+- **LIMIT Clause:** limits the number of rows returned.
 Using this clause is useful to prevent retrieving too much data, which could be inefficient and resource-intensive.

 It is essential to design the data model with query requirements in mind to ensure high performance and efficient query execution.

 #### Other operations
-- **Materialized views:** they are pre-calculated views of the data present in tables, providing faster access to query results.
+- **Materialized Views:** they are pre-calculated views of the data present in tables, providing faster access to query results.
 Automatically updated by the system based on changes to the underlying data, they ensure data consistency between views and base tables.
 These views optimize query performance, offering flexibility in database design and supporting complex queries.
 ```cql
 CREATE MATERIALIZED VIEW name_m_view AS
 QUERY
 PRIMARY KEY (name_key1, ...);
 ```
-- **Configurable consistency levels:** determine the number of replicas that must agree on the response before an operation is considered complete.
+- **Configurable Consistency Levels:** determine the number of replicas that must agree on the response before an operation is considered complete.
 Common consistency levels include ONE (completed when at least one replica responds), QUORUM (completed when a majority of replicas respond), ALL, EACH_QUORUM, etc.
-- **Batch statements:** they in Cassandra allow executing multiple write or modification operations in a single atomic transaction, ensuring that either all operations are executed or none.
+- **Batch Statements:** they in Cassandra allow executing multiple write or modification operations in a single atomic transaction, ensuring that either all operations are executed or none.
 They can involve one or more tables and can be configured as "unlogged" (write operations are not logged in the commit log, posing higher risks in case of data loss) or "logged" (all write operations are logged in the commit log before being applied to the actual data on disk), with significant differences in performance and data durability.
 Batches are useful for reducing the number of network calls and improving overall system performance, but it's important to balance data consistency and scalability needs when deciding to use them.
 ```cql
 BEGIN [UNLOGGED | LOGGED] BATCH
 [USING TIMESTAMP [epoch_microseconds]]